 Students admitted to the Associate Degree Nursing program are expected to perform the same essential functions of an employment position as a licensed Registered Nurse.
 The essential functions are the basic cognitive, psychomotor, and affective activities that are essential to successful completion of the NCC Associate Degree Nursing curriculum leading to initial licensure as a nurse.
 Essential functions are categorized as: Sensory (tactile, visual, hearing and smell) communication, psychomotor (gross motor skills, fine motor skills, physical endurance, physical strength, mobility), intellectual and cognitive abilities (reading, arithmetic competence, analytic thinking, and critical thinking), professional and social attributes (interpersonal skills, and communication. and application of legal/ethical principles and professional standards.
 All students are required to meet these essential functions.
-Allowing for individual differences, and encouraging program completion for students with a documented disability, the Nursing Program will work with the student and the Office for Students with Disabilities (OSD) to provide any reasonable accommodation to meet these essential functions.
+Allowing for individual differences, and encouraging program completion for students with a documented disability, the Nursing Program will work with the student and Disability Services to provide any reasonable accommodation to meet these essential functions.
 Contact the Nursing Department at (610) 861-5376 if you have questions regarding these requirements.
-A detailed description of these Essential Functions is found in the college catalog at catalog.northampton.edu.
+A detailed description of these Essential Functions is found in the online college catalog here.